rfrelat/Multivariate2D3D/ZMT_Practical.md

 ![](figures/unnamed-chunk-22-1.png)<!-- -->

 #### Scaling the data
 Contrary to PCA, the normalization of a tensor is not straightforward, and have to be done manually before running a PTA.
-Here, we decided to narmalized the values per species.
+Here, we decided to normalize the values per species and saved them in a new tensor `IBTS_logscale`.

 ```r